Bachelor of Education

 Your letter of reference should include your full contact information (i.e., telephone and fax numbers, including appropriate area code, as well as your e-mail address) for reference verification.
 Please ensure that you identify the applicant by both first and last names, as well as indicating the nature of your association with them.
-The letter should be on letterhead (if applicable) and must be signed.
-Please be sure to seal the envelope and sign the flap.
-Reference letters must be returned to the applicants so they can include them in their application packages or emailed directly to the Admissions Office by the referee (preferred).
+Reference letters must either be returned to the applicants so they can include them in their application packages or emailed directly to the Admissions Office by the referee (preferred).
 The application deadline is January 15.
 If these guidelines are not followed, your reference letter may not be considered.

 The deadline for submitting an application is January 15.
 References submitted by mail should be sent to: